Searching Trees with Permanently Noisy Advice: Walking and Query Algorithms: Optimal Walking Algorithm in Expectation

 In this section we prove Theorem \ref{thm:main-upper}.
-At a very high level, at any given time, the walking algorithm processes the advice seen so far, identifies a promising node to continue from on the border of the already discovered connected component, moves to that node, and explores one of its neighbors.
+At a high level, at any given time, the walking algorithm processes the advice seen so far, identifies a ``promising" node to continue from on the border of the already discovered connected component, moves to that node, and explores one of its neighbors.
+The crux of the matter is identifying a notion of \emph{promising} that leads to an efficient algorithm.
+We do so by introducing a carefully chosen \emph{prior} for the treasure location.